Connect with us

 Topping out at her 5-foot-3 height, she switched to girls’ hockey and played for Eagan High School, coached by her dad, Scott, from seventh grade until her sophomore year, racking up 468 points across four seasons.
 She led Eagan to three state tournaments where she scored plenty of goals and set a few records.

-Skating backwards, sort of
+Skating backward, sort of

 Beyond her high school career, Darwitz skated a path somewhat in reverse: She became an Olympian first, and then played college hockey.
-That’s how things were set up at the time, as momentum for girls’ and women’s hockey really took off after the 1998 Olympics, the first Olympic Games which included women’s hockey.
+That’s how things were set up at the time, as momentum for girls and women’s hockey really took off after the 1998 Olympics, the first Olympic Games which included women’s hockey.

 Darwitz was the youngest to make the U.S. national team at 15 years old, and she competed at her first Olympics at 18 years old in 2002, winning a silver medal.